ahmar46/Filterable_List/README.md

-### This is a small practice project that filters out contac
+### This is a small practice project that filters out contact

 ### Technologies Used: HTML & Javascript.